VIDEO: Calvin Community Chapel destroyed in fire, but walls still stand - Leader Publications

 “All the time while my wife and I were driving to the church, we were quiet.
 We weren’t saying a word,” he said.
 “We were both trying to get our hearts and minds ready for the sight we were about to see.”

-Holding his wife’s hand as he turned onto Mount Zion Road, the couple braced themselves for the impact.
+Holding his wife’s hand as he turned onto Mount Zion Street, the couple braced themselves for the impact.

 “It was just surreal.
 It looked like a bomb had gone off,” he said.
 “As I walked up the stairs and looked into what use to be the sanctuary, all I could do is shake my head.
 I couldn’t utter a word.”